 Question 1

-A vector quantity has magnitude, unit and direction.
+Vector quantity has magnitude, unit, and direction.
 They may not be added algebraically.

 Question 2